light gray lines

 TD bank logo

 In August 2023, TD launched an AI model to speed up mortgage and home equity line of credit (HELOC) pre-approvals.
-For straightforward applications, the system can deliver decisions within seconds of submission, freeing up underwriters to focus on more complex cases.
+For straightforward applications, the system delivers decisions within seconds of submission, freeing up underwriters to focus on more complex cases.

-Since its rollout, thousands of customers have benefited from faster and more seamless mortgage experiences, reinforcing TD’s reputation as a client-centered financial service provider.
+Since its rollout, thousands of customers have benefited from faster, more seamless mortgage experiences, reinforcing TD’s reputation as a client-centered financial services provider.

-TD developed a generative AI virtual assistant to make its contact center operations more efficient and improve customer service.
-The assistant provides frontline staff with summarized responses in conversational language, including links to relevant TD policies and procedures.
-Early testing has shown promising results, including a 20% reduction in hold times.
+TD developed a generative AI virtual assistant to streamline contact center operations and enhance customer service.
+The early testing has shown promising results, including a 20% reduction in hold times.

 Final thoughts